|Comparison||Compare with other hops|

 Purchase Styrian Fox Hops

-Styrian Fox hops are available to be purchased from multiple suppliers.
+Styrian Fox hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Styrian Fox Hops
+Origin and Geneology of the Styrian Fox Hop

 Developed by the Slovenian Institute for Hop Research and Brewing.
 It is a cross of a European and American variety.

 Flavor & Aroma Profile of Styrian Fox Hops

 Styrian Fox is a dual-purpose hop that can be used in all hop additions throughout the brewing process.